dymmond/edgy/docs/fields.md

 The `reverse_name` argument is used for finding the backward relation.

 Note: when embed_parent is set, queries start to use the second parameter of embed_parent.
-If it is empty, queries cannot access the parent anymore
+If it is empty, queries cannot access the parent anymore.
+This is analogue to Many2Many fields.

 #### RefForeignKey